Red Dog mine: Regional

 The mine lies within the Northwest Arctic Borough, the boundaries of which are exactly coincident with the boundaries of the NANA Regional Corporation.
-The borough, which is approximately the size of Indiana, has only 11 communities and a population of only 7,208 people, 84% of which are native or part native, and 40% of which report speaking native at home.
+The borough, which is approximately the size of Indiana, has only 11 communities and a population of only 7,208 people, 84% of whom are native or part native, and 40% of whom report speaking native at home.
 No roads connect the communities.
 The nearest permanent settlements to the mine, roughly 60 mi west and 50 mi south respectively, are the villages of Kivalina, population 377, and Noatak, population 428, at the 2000 census.

 Although native populations have historically used areas around the mine and port for seasonal food-gathering there are no permanent residents at the mine or port site.
-The workforce consists of about 460 employees and contractors, of which somewhat more than half will be on-site at any given time.
+The workforce consists of about 460 employees and contractors, of whom somewhat more than half will be on-site at any given time.
 All staff work on a rotation, most on either a 4 weeks on/2 weeks off or 2 week on/1 week off schedule.
 At the mine, everybody stays in the single large housing unit, tucked in among the process buildings near the edge of the open pit.
 A small portion of the work force stays at the port site.
 Contracted employees stay at the ConPac south of the main accommodations during the summer months.
 NANA shareholders comprise 56% of the mine's workforce.

 The Red Dog mine provides over a quarter of the borough's wage and salary payroll.
 While many of the borough's residents benefit from the mine and associated economic activities, virtually all of the borough's residents rely on subsistence activities which are dependent on a healthy environment.